sictweb/bti425-2020/notes/week04.md

 ## BTI425 Week 4 Notes

 The theme for the next two weeks is to continue to develop our component-oriented web app development skills using React.
-We will examine how we can organize our app by splitting up components into separate files and use HTML forms, and communicate with a back-end web service.
+We will examine how we can organize our app by splitting up components into separate files, use HTML Forms, and communicate with a back-end web service.

 <br>